 What if: JEB Stuart arrived at Gettysburg late on July 1, 1863, in time to affect Robert E. Lee's plans for the battle.

 Summary: With Stuart at hand to provide battlefield reconnaissance, Lee was more willing to accept Longstreet's proposal of a flanking attack on July 2.
 When that fails he is convinced that a massive frontal assault is ever more necessary on July 3.
 But with that final decision comes greater risk and Gettysburg could well be a greater Union victory.

-Comments: For an alternate take on and alternate result to Longstreet's flanking plan, see Newt Gingrich and William R. Forstchen's Gettysburg: A Novel of the Civil War.
+Comments: For an alternative take on and alternative result to Longstreet's flanking plan, see Newt Gingrich and William R. Forstchen's Gettysburg: A Novel of the Civil War.

 Published: Greenhill/Stackpole 1997 (1853672653BUY), 2002 (1853674826BUY); Presidio 2007 (0345490142BUY); Skyhorse 2016 (1634505328BUY).